spie-dev/internproject/README.md

 * Add the ability for a profile user to log into the website

-# How to submit this
+# How to access and submit this project

-1. Create a new private repo in GitHub
+1. Initialize a new local .git repository (git init .)
-2. Install the Github extension for visual studio (in visual studio, click tools->"extensions and updates" and search for "Github Extension for Visual Studio")
+2. Inside your new repo, run 'git clone [URL of SPIE intern project here]'.
+You can access this clone link by clicking the green 'clone/download' button in the upper right corner of the Code tab on Github.
+You should now have all the starter files that you need.
-3. Connect to GitHub and the repo with Visual studio.
-Use the [extension's website](https://visualstudio.github.com/) to see screenshots of how to connect
+3. Open the WebApplication.sln with visual studio.
+Use ctrl+shift+b to build the project, then click the "IIS Express" at the top to run the website.

+4. Go about your bug fixes / enhancements (preferably committing often throughout.
+No need to git-push anything)
-4. Update your README.md file to specify what bug fixes and functionality adds you did, as well as any new instructions for set up
+5. Update your README.md file to specify what bug fixes and functionality adds you did, as well as any new instructions for set up
-5. Push your modified code to your private repo
-6. Send your SPIE contact an invite to the repo
+6. When you're all done, you can create a git bundle with the command 'git bundle create your_name.bundle master', and send the generated bundle file to your SPIE contact.

+In order to test that your bundling worked, you can un-bundle the repo by cloning the bundle file (git clone your_name.bundle).
+Then change into the new directory that was generated, and run 'git pull origin master'.
+At this point, the directory should look exactly as you left it before you bundled!